SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Limitation Future Work

 \section{Limitation \& Future Work}

 Our method has limitations inherited from photometric 3D reconstruction.
 Sparse view configurations reduce reconstruction quality, particularly in areas with minimal coverage.
-Furthermore, dynamic elements introduce artifacts that our approach struggles to compensate.
+The \textsc{Bridge} scene (350\,m, 2484 images, details in the Appendix) illustrates this: despite successfully training across 18 GPUs, the large inter-capture distance and moving objects prevent meaningful geometric recovery, though no LiDAR data is degraded.
+Dynamic elements introduce artifacts that our approach struggles to compensate.
 The same applies to variable lighting and view-dependent effects, which would be beneficial to address in future work.

 Pose noise, while tolerated to some extent, affects quality with larger deviations.
-Thus, precise SLAM or SfM is crucial for finalizing point clouds.
-Future strategies like pose correction or incremental buildup~\cite{Fu_2024_CVPR} could alleviate this limitation.
+Our experiments show that without pose noise, nearly all thin structures in the \textsc{Attic} scene are recovered; with the small industrial-grade noise of $0.01^\circ$ spread, some fine detail is lost.
+Larger deviations degrade results further.
+Precise SLAM or SfM is therefore crucial.
+Future strategies like pose correction or incremental buildup~\cite{Fu_2024_CVPR} could alleviate this constraint.

+It is important to note that our method does not specifically target dark or reflective surfaces as a completion task.
+While we analyze these as a source of LiDAR artifacts, photometric reconstruction methods are also known to struggle in exactly these regions.
+Our primary contribution is the recovery of thin structures, edges, and geometric discontinuities where image cues are rich.
+For dark or reflective surfaces, the photometric reconstruction lacks the necessary texture signal, and our method correctly leaves these regions unchanged rather than introducing erroneous geometry.
+Extending the approach to these cases, for example through learned priors or multi-spectral imaging, is a direction for future work.